lightdash/lightdash-demo-data-gardening/README.md

 ```
 ## 2. Transform data

 This will run some bespoke transformations (using Python `pandas` and `numpy`) on the data to improve its suitability for a demo.
-Note that this script is not deterministic since it includes some randomness as product popularity.
+Note that this script is non-deterministic since it includes some randomness (e.g. to adjust product popularity).
 ```
 pip install -r requirements.txt python main.py